Jeff Dewsnup: Music career

-The same year Jeffrey retired from professional soccer, he debuted his first single, released on May 9, 2022, "The North Star", it was produced, wrote, and mastered by himself.
+The same year Jeffrey retired from professional soccer, he debuted under a indie-duo band named The Johns with their first single, released on May 9, 2022, "The North Star", it was produced, written, and mastered by Jeff himself.
 Following that he released several other singles, but "Red Tears", released on February 23, 2024, tracked some attention online.
 The song is dedicated to survivors of sexual abuse, the counting lyrics and melodies are resonating with the trauma and guilt, that survivors feel after the matter.
 A portion of profit made off of this song is donated to charity for sexual abuse survivors.
 The track now counts over three million streams on Spotify.
-These singles were first released by his indie-duo band, the Johns, however due to these songs being 100% written, produced, and recorded by himself, he later released them on his personal catalog.
+These singles were first released under the band name, however due to these songs being 100% written, produced, and recorded by himself, he later released them onto his personal catalog.

+Solo career

 On August 9, 2024, he released his debut solo double-album, A Poison Tree and A Poison Tree (In The Fog), which he wrote, recorded, and mastered himself.
 The album is characterized by its lo-fi, cinematic sound, blending elements of post-punk, shoegaze, electronic music, and film scores.
 Dewsnup's whisper-pop vocal style and introspective lyrics delve into themes of depression, anxiety, and personal struggle.
 The album received critical acclaim for its emotional depth and authenticity, with SLUG magazine describing it as "a record of love and bravery at an elite level".

 Following the release of his debut, on October 31, 2024, Jeff released his third solo LP, A Ghost In The Headlights, under a collective envisioned by himself and his friend, Jack Briscoe, Major Tom's.

+Cove Grove (2025 - present)

-Early in 2025, Jeff started another project called Cove Grove, and released the debut single, "Better Off Dead", which seems to be promoting his proclaimed debut concept album.
-The project gained some traction on TikTok, where he's teasing each track off the album.
+Early in 2025, Jeff started another project called Cove Grove with his partner, and released the debut single, "Better Off Dead", which seems to be promoting the duo's proclaimed debut concept album, The Shadow.
+The project gained some traction on TikTok, where they were teasing each track off the album.